 Watering cans and water butts

 How does your garden grow?
 Using a garden sprinkler will make your water bill grow even faster than your lawn.
-They can use a ridiculous 1,000 litres of water an hour.
-So invest in a humble watering can instead and collect rainwater in a water butt to use on your plants and lawn to save litres of treated tap water.
+They can use 1,000 litres of water an hour.
+Invest in a humble watering can instead and collect rainwater in a water butt to use on your plants and lawn to save litres of treated tap water.
 But if you must use a sprinkler, try to do so in the morning or late in the evening when less of the water will evaporate before reaching the roots of your plants.